marshalljwu/odin-recipes/README.md

 # odin-recipes
-First project to github using HTML to create a basic website.
-Purpose is to get familiarized with performing
+First project creating a website using basic HTML elements and practice git commits